nansvn/CS4043-Game-Project/README.md

 ## <p align="center"> Engine: [Godot](https://godotengine.org/) </p>

-#### To launch the games .exe, go to EXE and launch Dark_Castle.exe.
+#### To launch the games .exe, go to /EXE and launch Dark_Castle.exe

-#### If you would like to check out the assets and codes of the game, they can be found under the directory /Source
+#### If you would like to check out the assets and codes of the game, they can be found under the /Source

 #### To access the game's lastest updated Game Design Document, check /Docs/Game_Design_Document.pdf